ysdragon/StreamBot/README.md

 # StreamBot

-This is a Discord selfbot that allows streaming videos, and streams from YouTube/Tiktok and direct links to a Discord voice channel.
+This is a Discord selfbot that allows streaming videos, and streams from YouTube and direct links to a Discord voice channel.

 ## 🧐Features

 - Stream videos from a local folder.
 - Stream and search for YouTube videos using titles.
-- Stream (YouTube videos/live streams, Tiktok videos/live streams) by link.
+- Stream YouTube videos/live streams by link.
 - Stream arbitrary links (video files, live streams, etc.).
 - Playback commands: play, playlink, ytplay, pause, resume, stop.
 - List available videos.